Bensonhohoho/VIDEO-PROJECT-Topdown/README.md

 As the event continues, discarded bottles accumulate around the plaza.
 Completing the third round reveals the full environmental cost behind the celebration.

+## Play the Game

+[Download the release](https://github.com/Bensonhohoho/VIDEO-PROJECT-Topdown/releases/tag/Game) to play the packaged game.

 ## Running the Game

 1. Open `project.godot` with Godot 4.6 or a compatible Godot 4 version.